nilesr/Mako-server/README.md

 This takes some getting used to, and definitely isn't required, but can be incredibly powerful.

+Note that this logs each rewrite, in order.

 Some example configuration, then what it does.
 <pre>
 sets: set-1,set-2